vineetTiwari/uBazzar/README.md

 * Rails version - 4.2.0

+* Database SQlite

-* Other than the initial set, gems needed are:
+* Other than the basic gems, this application has:

 ```shell
 gem 'bootstrap-sass'
 gem 'hirb'
 gem 'paperclip'
 ```
+* Also required are 'Imagemagick' & 'GhostScript'